 Recipe Tips

-- I recommend using candy melts if you can find them at a craft store or in the baking aisle.
-Candy melts contain vegetable oil instead of cocoa butter, so it's easier to melt and work with.
+- Candy Melts: Instead of melted chocolate, a great alternative I love using is candy melts.
+You can find them at craft stores or in the baking aisle, and they're easier to melt and work with.

-- Store bonbons in an airtight container in the fridge for up to one week.
+- Storing: Store bonbons in an airtight container in the fridge for up to one week.

 Does freezing chocolate ruin it?